Creating a good foundation for your puppy with positive early learning will shape their temperament and general

 First session: R750

-- During the first session the focus is on bad behaviour avoidance and existing puppy behaviours such as when puppies jump up, bite at hands or feet, chew on nearly everything, are boisterous, don’t listen and toilet indoors etc.
+- During the first session is usually about bad behaviour avoidance and existing puppy behaviours such as biting at hands, jumping up, chewing on nearly everything, boisterousness, not listening, toileting indoors etc.

 Second session & all follow-up sessions: R550

-- A second class is recommended for around 10 days after the first session, to go over things learned at the last class, to work through difficult areas and to continue with commands and leash training.
-Or whatever the individual puppy needs most help with.
+- A second class is recommended for around 10 days to two weeks after the first session, to go over things learned, to work through difficult areas and to continue with commands, leash training etc.